ankurneo/EVA8/Assignment_5/README.md

 2. model.py file that includes GN/LN/BN and takes an argument to decide which normalization to include

 3. Nornalization.ipynb use below command to initialize model

-  a. import model
+        a.import model
         b. from model import Net
         c. modelBN = Net('bn').to(device) to create the Model having Batch Normalization

 ![image](https://user-images.githubusercontent.com/11747515/215314396-b86b7d05-0a2d-4536-8a9a-bec0a12096d6.png)